Skip to main content

 3. Digital Automation

-Over the next ten years the marketing admin team produced mainly websites and email spam and then by 2010, marketing automation arrived that integrated with landing page software became available which, combined with Google pay-per-click, revolutionised the whole marketing industry.
+For the next decade, that marketing admin team produced mainly websites and email spam.
+Then, around 2010, marketing automation arrived.
+It integrated with landing page software, combined with Google pay-per-click, and the whole marketing industry declared it had found religion.

 Back to Top